wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

 {% include l18n.html %}
 {% include _toc.html %}

-After following this hands-on tutorial, you would be able to add to your resume:
+After following this hands-on tutorial manually, you would be able to add to your resume:

 > Automated testing of BDD based on Gherkin-language stories using Python-based pytest-bdd installed using a Bash script.
-Includes test coverage analysis.
-Data-driven tests include localization verification.
+Integrated libraries for test coverage analysis, data-driven tests, and localization verification.

 ## Video tutorial